lacim-uqam/lacim-uqam.github.io/README.md

-# How to configure macOS to be able to locally test and develop the website
+# Configuring macOS for local development of the website

 Reference: https://jekyllrb.com/docs/installation/macos/